RichardLitt/stranded-by-trump/index.md

 **1. Offer housing** on <a href="https://www.airbnb.com/disaster" target="_blank">Airbnb</a> or other platforms

-**2. If you know a green card holder who is stuck outside the U.S.** with tickets to return to IAD -- please let <a href="https://www.justice4all.org/immigrant-advocacy-program/" target="_blank">Simon Sandoval-Moshenberg](mailto:simon@justice4all.org) know ASAP.
-He is the Director of the [Immigrant Advocacy Program</a> at the Legal Aid Center in Washington, D.C.
+**2. If you know a green card holder who is stuck outside the U.S.** with tickets to return to IAD -- please let <a href="mailto:simon@justice4all.org" target="_blank">Simon Sandoval-Moshenberg</a> know ASAP.
+He is the Director of the <a href="https://www.justice4all.org/immigrant-advocacy-program/" target="_blank">Immigrant Advocacy Program</a> at the Legal Aid Center in Washington, D.C.

   * EMAIL HIM: <a href="mailto:simon@justice4all.org" target="_blank">simon@justice4all.org</a>
   * CALL HIM: <a href="tel:+1-703-778-3450" target="_blank">+1-703-778-3450</a>